 Today Chris oversees the wine making for Cardinale, Lokoya, La Jota and Mt.
 Brave wines.
 He knows the vineyards very well and keeps only the highest quality fruit for Lokoya.
 In certain cases this comes down to merely a few select rows in specific blocks in the vineyard.
-All of the Lokoya wines are bottled unfined and unfiltered and fermentation is conducted with native yeast already on the grapes.
+All of the Lokoya wines are bottled unfined and unfiltered and fermentation is conducted with indigenous yeast already on the grapes.

 After many years of looking for a ‘home’ for Lokoya, Jackson Family Wines located this special property (77 acres in total of which approximately 25 are planted to vines).
 They grow a select number of Bordeaux red varieties on site and perhaps somewhat surprising, several acres of Riesling.
 The site was purchased by a gentleman named Fred Aves in the mid 1960’s; he called this special slice of Napa Yverdon, named after his mother’s home town in Switzerland (and also the name of Lokoya’s estate vineyard on the property).

 Fred built a small ‘castle’ of out of local stone quarried from the Napa Valley (opened in 1970).
 It changed hands in 1999 and was the home for Terra Valentine’s wines until 2013 when it was sold to Jackson Family Wines.
 We first visited many years ago and recall the interior being dark, framed by original stain glass windows and not very roomy at all.